Next Up: Electrical Engineer

 When Jeremy decided to switch electrical field work for designing electrical concepts, he knew he needed drafting skills.

 “I needed to take AutoCAD in order to perform my actual job duties as a designer,” Jeremy said.
-“Tyler helped me to go from not knowing anything about AutoCAD to understanding the basics.”
+“Brightpoint helped me to go from not knowing anything about AutoCAD to understanding the basics.”

 He also went from an electrician who installs a drawing package in the field to a designer who sets the design concepts, drawings and specs for electricians to follow.